petermsouzajr/qa-shadow-report/README.md

 ### Demo Branch

-For those who want to see `cy-shadow-report` in action before integrating it into their projects, we have set up a `demo branch` in the repository.
+For those who want to see `qa-shadow-report` in action before integrating it into their projects, we have set up a `demo branch` in the repository.
 This branch includes a fully configured setup where you can run and observe the report generation process.

 #### How to Use the Demo